 Foster / Adopt Forever Family

 The goal of concurrent placement is for a child to have as few placements as possible, so a plan is made for the resource family to become the child’s forever family if reunification with the biological family is not possible.
-Our adoption program helps place foster children from birth to 21 years of age in foster to adoption homes.
-TLC facilitates on average 40 adoptions every year.
+Our program helps place foster children from birth to 21 years of age in foster to adoption homes.
 It’s all about moments, and you can be there for all the important ones.
 Building a family is a rewarding experience, and adopting a child is a beautiful way to do it.

 Intensive Services Foster Care (ISFC)

-Some children and teens qualify for extra support services to help them and their resource family to address challenging behaviors.
-ISFC families are provided more intensive case management and support from the TLC team as well as an increased monthly stipend.
+Some children and teens qualify for extra support services to help them address challenging behaviors.
+ISFC families are provided more intensive training, case management and support from the TLC team as well as an increased monthly stipend.

-2. Attend a resource parent pre-service training.
-The series is offered in English and Spanish by the non-profit Child Parent Institute.
+- Enroll in the resource parent pre-service training by calling (707) 276-6741.
+The series consists of six 3 hour modules and is offered in English and Spanish by the Child Parent Institute.
 Topics include: